Who Can File a Talcum Powder Cancer Lawsuit?

 Here are some of the qualifications our baby powder cancer lawyers are looking for when determining whether a claim has legal grounds:

 For women and family members of women who meet these qualifications, it is likely you will be eligible to file a baby powder cancer lawsuit.
-Women who have been diagnosed with epithelial ovarian cancer relatively recently and have a history of using a talcum powder product routinely are among those who may be eligible for compensation.
+Women who have been diagnosed with ovarian or gynecologic cancer relatively recently, have undergone hysterectomy and oophorectomy, and have a history of using a talcum powder product routinely are among those who may be eligible for compensation.

 There are many reasons you may consider when determining whether to file a claim.
 Most important for the future of your family is to recover damages for the medical expenses, lost income, and any other losses you have sustained as a result of the disease.
 No amount of money can undo the wrong that has been done to your family, but compensation can help you recover financially.
 More important than that to some is the chance to hold a large corporation accountable for patient safety and dishonest business practices.
-Internal company memos and documents that have been revealed in talcum powder lawsuits against Johnson & Johnson show the company knew of the talcum powder cancer risk and intentionally concealed it from consumers through funding a task force and actively promoting the product for daily use by women.
+Internal company memos reveal that Johnson & Johnson officials knew of the talcum powder cancer risk and intentionally concealed it from consumers for decades.
 J&J officials were aware their actions could lead to potentially fatal ovarian cancer for some customers.
-Many plaintiffs feel the company deserves to be punished for choosing profits over human lives, and pursue baby powder cancer lawsuits in order to achieve a small bit of justice.
+Many plaintiffs feel the company must be held accountable for choosing profits over human lives.
+The $8.9 billion trust established to compensate victims is the closest J&J will come to admitting guilt for the pain, suffering and loss stemming from talcum powder cancer.

 Attorneys offering free, no obligation talcum powder cancer lawsuit case review are available to speak with you and your family about your circumstances.
 To learn more about filing a lawsuit, please fill out the simple contact form on this page or use the chat feature to speak with a representative.
 One of our attorneys representing women and families in national baby powder cancer lawsuits will be in contact shortly.